nadegelemperiere-aws/module-aws-service-endpoint/README.rst

     module "group" {

         source            = "git::https://github.com/technogix-terraform/module-aws-service-endpoint?ref=<this module version"
-        project     = the project to which the permission set belongs to be used in naming and tags module      = the project module to which the permission set belongs to be used in naming and tags email       = the email of the person responsible for the permission set maintainance environment = the type of environment to which the permission set contributes (prod, preprod, staging, sandbox, ...) to be used in naming and tags git_version = the version of the deployment that uses the permission sets to be used as tag type        = Type of the service to create : gateway or interface service     = Name of the service to create vpc         = {
+        project           = the project to which the permission set belongs to be used in naming and tags module            = the project module to which the permission set belongs to be used in naming and tags email             = the email of the person responsible for the permission set maintainance environment       = the type of environment to which the permission set contributes (prod, preprod, staging, sandbox, ...) to be used in naming and tags git_version       = the version of the deployment that uses the permission sets to be used as tag account           = AWS account to allow access to root user by default service_principal = technical IAM account used for automation that shall be able to access the endpoint type              = Type of the service to create : gateway or interface service           = Name of the service to create vpc               = {
             id       = the aws id of the virtual private cloud in which the endpoint shall be deployed route    = the aws id of the vpc route table to associate with the endpoint }
         subnet            = the id of the  in which the interfaces shall be deployed links             = [ list of the flows to allow access to the endpoint {
                 service    = type of the service to interface in vpc protocol   = protocol of the flow
                 port       = port used by the flow prefixes	= list of the prefixes to which the service needs to have access to }
+        ]
+        rights            = [ List of rules describing allowed endpoint access {
+                description = Name of the set of rules, type AllowSomebodyToDoSomething actions     = [ List of allowed s3 actions, like "s3:PutObject" for example, depending on the endpoint associated service ] principal   = {
+                    aws            = [ list of roles and/or iam users that are allowed endpoint access ] services       = [ List of AWS services that are allowed endpoint access ] }
+            }
         ]
     }